 Incubation of agar plates

 The development of resistance to antibiotics is a health-related issue.
-Antibiotics are mainly used in factory farming in large quantities, but much less in the alpine, small-scale.
-This will be discussed by using an agar plate with antibiotic gradients, which is incubated under certain conditions (temperature, humidity).
+Antibiotics are especially used in factory-farming in large quantities, but much less in the Alpine, small-scale farming.
+This topic will be approached by using an agar plate with antibiotic gradients, which is incubated under certain conditions (temperature, air humidity).
 Mutations allow to tolerate higher concentrations of antibiotics.
-They are made visible live and supported by a video presentation of the process.
+This can be visualized live and supported by a video presentation of the process.

 Institute of Microbiology, Department of Hygiene (Insam, Lass-Flörl)